• Home

 The Salona ruins are fairly expansive and cover much of modern-day Solin, a suburb on the edge of Split.
 It would take the best part of a day to see everything.
 However, the highlights include:

-• Aqueduct – an impressive work of engineering built to supply the city with fresh water.
+- Aqueduct – an impressive engineering work built to supply the city with fresh water.

 It costs 40 Croatian kunas to visit the site (except for the Amphitheatre, which is free to visit).